 - Day 3: Visualizing Magnetic Field Lines activity

 - Day 4-5: May the Magnetic Force Be with You lesson

 - Day 6: Force on a Current Carrying Wire activity

-- Day 7: Thrown for a Loop lesson
+- Day 7: Thrown for a Current Loop: Torque and Energy in a Magnetic Field lesson

 - Day 8-9: Both Fields at Once?! lesson